 If you interfere with the operation of market forces your economy will be inefficient; the GDP will suffer, less wealth will be created.

 That’s true, but it isn’t important.
-What matters is whether the quality of life and ecosystems etc. are improving.
+What matters is whether the quality of life and ecosystems etc. are improving, and whether you are in control of your development.
+The free market allows investors, mostly foreign, to take control of it.

 The ultimate goal of development is to rise to rich world levels of industrialization, infrastructures, travel, consumption and affluence.